vortext/esther/resources/prompts/scenarios/initial.md

 {{/has-keywords?}}

 {{#has-image?}}
-The last image description for the user (as an image prompt):
+The last known visual image description that fits the conversation's theme or mood:
 {{last-image}}

 This image-prompt could guide your response, allowing you to tailor it to the user's specific context.